-(in thousands) 2020 2019 2018 Weighted average common shares outstanding 41,854 41,159 31,776 Effect of dilutive stock options and restricted stock units 41,854 41,159 31,776
+(in thousands) 2021 2020 2019 Weighted average common shares outstanding 47,409 41,854 41,159 Effect of dilutive stock options and restricted stock units 1,051 - - 48,460 41,854 41,159

-Cohu has utilized the "control number" concept in the computation of diluted earnings per share to determine whether potential common stock instruments are dilutive.
+For the years ended December 26, 2020, and December 28, 2019, Cohu has utilized the "control number" concept in the computation of diluted earnings per share to determine whether potential common stock instruments are dilutive.
 The control number used is income from continuing operations.
 The control number concept requires that the same number of potentially dilutive securities applied in computing diluted earnings per share from continuing operations be applied to all other categories of income or loss, regardless of their anti-dilutive effect on such categories.

 Cash, Cash Equivalents and Short-term Investments - Highly liquid investments with insignificant interest rate risk and original maturities of three months or less are classified as cash and cash equivalents.
 Investments with maturities greater than three months are classified as short-term investments.
-All of our short-term investments are classified as available-for-sale and are reported at fair value, with any unrealized gains and losses, net of tax, recorded in the statement of comprehensive income (loss).
+All of our short-term investments in debt securities are classified as available-for-sale and are reported at fair value, with any unrealized gains and losses, net of tax, recorded in the statement of comprehensive income (loss).
 We manage our cash equivalents and short-term investments as a single portfolio of highly marketable securities.
 We have the ability and intent, if necessary, to liquidate any of our investments in order to meet the liquidity needs of our current operations during the next 12 months.
 Accordingly, investments with contractual maturities greater than one year have been classified as current assets in the accompanying consolidated balance sheets.